RustoMCSpit/awesome-linux-clap-list/README.md

 # awesome-linux-clap-list
-A list of FOSS clap plugins that work for Linux.
+A list of FOSS clap plugins that work for Linux (and Windows too but get Linux for your own sake).
 FOSS means "Free and Open Source Software", that basically means the source code is freely available to all so there will never be any payment or registration required (fuck iLok)

 **(Bold are my recommended plugins)**